MCP Income Opportunities Trust (MOT.AX) (ASX:MOT) Plans $0.01 Interim Dividend

 MCP Income Opportunities Trust (MOT.AX) (ASX:MOT) announced a interim dividend on Wednesday, February 24th, MarketIndexAU reports.
-Shareholders of record on Monday, March 8th will be paid a dividend of 0.0083 per share on Monday, March 8th.
-This represents a yield of 0.42%.
-The ex-dividend date is Friday, February 26th.
+Stockholders of record on Sunday, March 7th will be paid a dividend of 0.0083 per share on Sunday, March 7th.
+This represents a dividend yield of 0.42%.
+The ex-dividend date is Thursday, February 25th.

 Receive News & Ratings for MCP Income Opportunities Trust (MOT.AX) Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for MCP Income Opportunities Trust (MOT.AX) and related companies with MarketBeat.com's FREE daily email newsletter.